Mother Gothel: Mother Knows Best: A Tale of the Old Witch

 In the fifth book in the Villains series by author Serena Valentino, Gothel lives in the Dead Woods alongside her sisters Primrose and Hazel and their mother Manea.
 In order to obtain the skills of magic, the sisters must drink their mother's blood.
 During the ceremony, Manea threatens to kill both Primrose and Hazel, and in response Gothel sets fire to her and the magical rapunzel flowers that grant youth and health.
 One flower survives.
 Soon the vengeful spirit of Manea attacks Gothel and her sisters.
 While Gothel survives and banishes her mother's spirit once and for all, her sisters get sick and weak.
 The Odd Sisters arrive in the Woods and claim they wish to help Gothel heal her sisters.
 But despite this promise, Hazel and Primrose die.
 Using dark magic and the one flower, Gothel and the Odd Sisters put Primrose and Hazel into a kind of stasis, even though Hazel and Primrose beg Gothel to let them die.
 Gothel succumbs to sleep while their loyal servant, Jacob, buries Primrose and Hazel in a grave and uses the one flower left to keep Gothel alive for years.

 Gothel awakens after many years once Jacob is instructed by the Odd Sisters to do so.
 Gothel finds out the King of Corona has sent a force to the Dead Woods to obtain the last golden flower for his sick queen.
 Gothel flees to a cottage far away, along with the bodies of her two sisters that have been kept in stasis all this time.
 At the cottage she once again encounters the Odd Sisters.
 Lucinda goes out into the village nearby and hires a housekeeper, Mrs. Tiddlebottom.
 The sisters then depart.
 Soon the forces of Corona come to the cottage, seeking the flower again.
-Gothel hides while Mrs. Tiddlebottom distracts the soldiers, but loses the flower in the process.
+Gothel hides while Tiddlebottom distracts the soldiers, but loses the flower in the process.
 Gothel then goes and kidnaps the baby Rapunzel.
-However, Gothel does not have a hand in raising her, and Mrs. Tiddlebottom, alongside a nanny named Mrs. Lovelace, raises her till her eighth birthday.
+However, Gothel does not have a hand in raising her, and Tiddlebottom, alongside a nanny named Mrs. Lovelace, raises her till her eighth birthday.